libapps/libapps-mirror/nassh/doc/FAQ.md

   Note that composed characters (those that require multiple keystrokes) are not currently supported by this mode.

-  If you are running Chrome OS on a Chromebook you can select your keyboard locale from the system settings and just use the Right-Alt (the small one, on the right) to enter accented characters.
+  If you are running ChromeOS on a Chromebook you can select your keyboard locale from the system settings and just use the Right-Alt (the small one, on the right) to enter accented characters.
 No need to change the 'alt-sends-what' preference at all.